 Nail this and you’ll sell more stuff.

-Before we go any further, if you’re interested in line sheets I have a Deep Dive Guide for you.
-It’s called Line Sheets – A Straightforward Guide For Total Beginners.
-You should check it out.
+Before we go any further, if you’re interested in line sheets I have a free starter kit for you.
+It’s called The Beginner’s Wholesale Roadmap.
+Go download it now – I’ll wait.

 Okay, let’s talk line sheets.
 This is something we’ve looked into before on Indie Retail Academy and it’s a big subject.